Shaun2h/50-005-ProgrammingAssignment2/README.md

 #TODO:
 <br>
 1. Optimise byte array sizes for file sending to reduce overly dramatic effect.
-From AES using byte arrays which are large and just mass encrypt/sending.
+From AES using byte arrays which are large and just mass encrypt/sending.-CHECK<br>
+    byte arrays are now 128 in length at any point of time.

 #PROGRESS TRACKER